Rice cookers are a game-changer for those seeking perfectly cooked grains.

 You may want to order an extra bowl so that you can prepare two batches of rice in quick succession.

 This appliance offers impressive value for the price tag, but is it the best rice cooker on the market?
 No, while it incorporates similar technology to our top choice, the functions take time to navigate.
-However, the compact footprint and multiple functions make it a helpful addition for most kitchens.
+However, the compact footprint and multiple functions make it a helpful addition to most kitchens.

 - 5.5-cup capacity